Are There Any Dangerous Animals in Iceland?

 Get to Know Some of Iceland’s Animals

-While Iceland is better known for amazing whale-watching opportunities, thriving birdlife and charming Icelandic horses and sheep, some of these lesser-known animals, in some way, present a danger to the fragile ecosystem of this beautiful island.
+While Iceland is better known for amazing whale-watching opportunities, thriving birdlife, and charming Icelandic horses and sheep, some of these lesser-known animals, in some way, present a danger to the fragile ecosystem of this beautiful island.

 Midges